 Let’s say that we just invest 0.5% of an employees average salary into a corporate wellness program.
 That’s just $250 dollars if your employees average $50,000 per year (the average IncentFit program is actually even less than this).
 Using the statistcs that we mentioned, that $250 will:

 - Increase retention rates by 10%

 - Reduce sick leave by 25% (25% of the cost of unscheduled absences is $662.50.
 The wellness program will have already paid for itself more than twice!)

 Even if the program only affects 10% of employees (the average IncentFit program gets over 55% monthly engagement) but pushes that 10% to make meaningful changes in their productivity (from retention, engagement, energy-levels, etc…), you will already see a positive return on investment.
 Assuming that we make the affected subset of employees 10% more productive, that will lead to a 1% increase in overall productivity of your workforce (10% of employees * 10% more productive = 1% overall workforce productivity gain).
 Since you’ve only invested half that, you immediately get a 2x return on your investment…and that’s the worst case scenario!
 That’s why engaging wellness programs like IncentFit have a guaranteed return on investment.

 The key to all of this is to have high engagement.
 If most employees aren’t participating, you won’t realize these benefits.
 As long as your wellness program is engaging, you are sure to receive results that will improve productivity, employee satisfaction, as well as save the company some major dollars in recruitment and retention.
-Don’t know where to begin on your corporate wellness journey?
+Don’t know where to begin on your corporate wellness program journey?
 Reach out to IncentFit.
 We setup cost effective programs that cost only what you use and achieve the industry’s highest engagement rates.